CleverStack/angular-seed/README.md

 2. Thou we use and recommend `S3` and `CloudFront`.

 ## Known Issues
-1. Sometimes the components folder doesn't get populated after setup raising weird erros in the browser.
+1. Sometimes the components folder doesn't get populated after setup raising weird errors in the browser.
 Calling `$ bower i` solves this issue.

 2. EPEERINVALID after `npm i` or `npm run-script setup`.
 A recent update in Karma brought dependency management problems.
 We recommend to wipe `karma` out completely (and all globally installed plugins) and re install by running `npm run-script setup`.
 [Read more here](https://github.com/karma-runner/karma/issues/483)